 Nyda Jones-Church - Treasurer.
 Nyda is a San Diego native and graduate of Stanford University, Nyda Jones-Church is the former CEO and COO of Prudential California Realty in Southern California, for years one of the largest real estate brokerages in the United States and the largest in the Prudential network.
 Nyda and her partner grew the company from five people in one office in 1985 to over 6,000 people in four affiliated companies with over one hundred offices in Southern California by 2006.
 Since retiring from Prudential California in 2007, she has focused on consulting to brokerages across the country, developing a major residential project in Baja California and her work with the Sonoran Institute.
 Her civic commitments in San Diego have included the Junior League, the San Diego Chamber Orchestra, the Magdalena Ecke YMCA and the Scripps Hospital Foundation.

-Andrew Downs - Assistant Treasurer.
+Andrew Downs - Secretary.
 Andrew is a third generation Colorado native who currently splits his time between a home in Colorado Springs and a career with Prudential Capital Partners in Chicago.
 At Prudential, he serves as Chief Administrative Officer for the mezzanine investing business within Prudential Capital Group.
 PCG manages the largest portfolio of traditional private placements globally, including significant investments in renewable energy.
 Prior to taking that role, he led a business within Prudential that supported mergers and acquisitions activity in the residential real estate sector.
 He has been with Prudential since 1997, and prior to that was involved in commercial and corporate lending with Wells Fargo, Security Pacific and United Bank of Denver.
 Andrew has served on the Board of Trustees of his alma mater, Claremont McKenna College.
 His senior thesis there was on the economics of water law in California, and his B.A. degree in economics was awarded Magna cum Laude.

 Maria Baier is the former Chief Executive Officer for the Sonoran Institute.
 She is currently Vice President of Development and Communications for Great Hearts Academies, a charter school in the Phoenix Metropolitan area.
 Prior to joining the Institute, Maria was the Commissioner of the Arizona State Land Department (ASLD), a position she held since 2009.
 At ASLD, Baier has been responsible for managing millions of acres of Arizona state trust lands.
 During her tenure at ASLD, the department earned about $560 million in revenues for the Trust, due to an active leasing and sales program involving over 25,000 acres.
 Proceeds from land sales and leasing primarily benefit schools and education in Arizona.
 Baier has also served as a Phoenix City Councilwoman, where she chaired the Economy, Commerce and Sustainability Subcommittee.
 Baier has also held several executive positions, including president of MBC, Inc., a sustainability consulting firm specializing in sustainable land-use and natural resource management practice; president and CEO of Valley Partnership; and director of the Trust for Public Land, Arizona Field Office.
 She spent 10 years on the Executive Staff of the Office of the Governor, serving two administrations.
 Baier is a member of the Arizona State Bar and volunteers on numerous state boards and commissions including the Trust for Public Land Arizona Advisory Board, Foundation for Blind Children, Great Hearts Academies Board of Directors, and the Urban Land Institute Advisory Board.
 She received her Bachelor of Arts Degree from Arizona State University and her Juris Doctor from the James E. Rogers College of Law at the University of Arizona in Tucson.